 My goal is to go at the pace of the learner; everyone has potential to learn something new or to expand their minds on something they already know.

 I like to see where each student is at, assess their strengths, and use those strengths to overcome any obstacles that might be inhibiting the learning process.
 I like to engage as many of the senses as possible while using brain based learning to increase memory.

 I believe in the student-centered classroom, adapting my methods to the needs and interests of my audience, while directing their strengths into the skills they need to be successful in an elite university environment.

-Thousands of teachers can teach you feminism.
+Thousands of tutors can teach you feminism.
 Find private lessons closest to you.